Vegan black bean burritos with plantains are a perfect parcel of spicy and sweet.

 It’s funny how one small addition can make such a big difference.
 A black bean and rice burrito is standard.
 It’s nice and all.
 It’s the cardigan sweater of meals.
 But stuff that baby with plantains?
 Now you’ve got a meal worth talking about.

 But now the situation has been remedied.
-I’m happy to say that the plantain and black bean burrito was totally worth the wait.
+I’m happy to say that these vegan black bean burritos with plantains were totally worth the wait.

 Savory black beans, rice for staying power, sticky sweet fried plantains, and a hefty dollop of guacamole.
 It’s that balance of flavors that makes each bite a surprise, making it a meal that should be in your regular rotation.
 You can giddily catch up on old times and wonder why you don’t do this more often.